1FIL0/Market-Engine-Share/README.md

 ## Overview
 This repo contains dependency code for the Market Engine Client and API.

 Part of the Market Engine project.
+NOT AFFILIATED WITH VALVE OR ANY OTHER SERVICES.
 ## Website
 https://marketengine.onefil.dev
 ## LICENCE